 - Sec.
 1 Authority to Accept Gifts and Develop Acceptance Procedures.
 The authority to accept gifts to The University of Texas System or to any of the institutions is vested in the Board of Regents and delegated by the Board as specifically set out in this Rule.
-Except as provided in this Rule or any other Rule in the Regents' Rules and Regulations, or approved institutional policies, no member of the staff of any institution has the authority to accept gifts. - - accomplish the goal of increasing financial support for the U. T. System through the appropriate assistance of donors, - 2.2 allow staff members to respond to donor initiatives quickly and with certainty, - 2.3 establish administrative processes to accept and administer gifts in a prudent and efficient manner, with fiduciary responsibilities of fundamental importance, - 2.4 comply with the Texas Constitution and applicable federal and State law, - 2.5 comply with the provisions of the Internal Revenue Code and related regulations, - 2.6 specifically incorporate provisions related to the acceptance of pledges for current purpose commitments to fund endowments, and in conjunction with a giftrelated naming of a facility or program as follows:
+Except as provided in this Rule or any other Rule in the Regents' Rules and Regulations, or approved institutional policies, no member of the staff of any institution has the authority to accept gifts. - Sec.
+2 U. T. System Gift Acceptance Procedures.
+The Board delegates to the Vice Chancellor for External Relations the authority and responsibility to promulgate a set of guidelines regarding the acceptance, processing, investment, and administration of gifts.
+These guidelines, known as Inlegate: The University of Texas Systemwide Policy UTS 138, Gift Acceptance Procedures, shall be adhered to by the U. T. System and the institutions.
+In promulgating the U. T. System Gift Acceptance Procedures, the delegate shall also consider provisions to: - accomplish the goal of increasing financial support for the U. T. System through the appropriate assistance of donors, - 2.2 allow staff members to respond to donor initiatives quickly and with certainty, - 2.3 establish administrative processes to accept and administer gifts in a prudent and efficient manner, with fiduciary responsibilities of fundamental importance, - 2.4 comply with the Texas Constitution and applicable federal and State law, - 2.5 comply with the provisions of the Internal Revenue Code and related regulations, - 2.6 specifically incorporate provisions related to the acceptance of pledges for current purpose commitments to fund endowments, and in conjunction with a giftrelated naming of a facility or program as follows: